anwar-hegazy/mdp_stuff/python/intro_to_python_pt1.md

 If you get a long list of methods, you did it correctly.
 If not, review the steps above and make sure you did not actually skip anything.

 Last but not least, we are going to need access to a text editor of some sort.
-There are lots of options, but the two I normally recommend are [TextMate](http://macromates.com/) or [sublime text 2](http://www.sublimetext.com/).
+There are lots of options, but the two I normally recommend are [TextMate](http://macromates.com/) or [SublimeText2](http://www.sublimetext.com/).
 I use SublimeText, but you can use whatever you want.
 Nonetheless, you will need a text editor, that frequently will be open right next to your Terminal window, for any serious programming.